PrA-GYaN/pixelpim/docs/API_REFERENCE.md

 ---

 #### Get Assets in Group
-Retrieve all assets within a specific asset group.
+Retrieve all assets within a specific asset group with advanced filtering, sorting, and pagination.

 **Endpoint:** `GET /asset-groups/:id/assets`